avelingrayorg/cc-c/testimonials.md

 ---

 - Intro Paragraph
-- Testominals from Collection here
+- Testiminals from Collection here

+---

+I have helped to free

+Why not find out for yourself?
+If you are interested in Voice or Piano lessons I offer a free introductory lesson.